 But he's not, and it's a crime.

 Certainly most know Player as a great performer.
 Conversely, when discussing the upper echelon, "Mt.
 Rushmore" classification of golf's best, Player is often on the outside looking in.

 His resume begs to differ.
 He was just the third person to win the career Grand Slam.
 Only Jack Nicklaus, Tiger Woods and Walter Hagen own more major victories.
 Player boasts over 160 professional wins across the world.

 More importantly are his contributions off the course.
 As an architect or designer, Player has had a hand in over 300 golf layouts.
-He's a pioneer in the fitness, diet and health realm.
+He's a pioneer in the fitness, diet and health realms.
 The Player Foundation, which focuses on aiding disadvantaged children, has been going strong for 30 years.

 So why isn't Player held in the same breath as Nicklaus, Palmer, Hogan and Jones?

 He didn't have the charisma of Palmer, the audacity of Nicklaus, the steel reserve of Hogan.
 He was a surgeon, meticulous in nature, staying the course while others faltered.
 A disposition that makes for a complete golfer, but a hard sell to galleries.